Jan Kubiš: Assassination of Reinhard Heydrich

-A Czech woman went to Heydrich's aid and flagged down a delivery van.
-Heydrich was first placed in the driver's cab, but complained that the van's movement was causing him pain.
-He was placed in the back of the van, on his stomach, and taken to the emergency room at Bulovka Hospital.
-Heydrich had suffered severe injuries to his left side, with major damage to his diaphragm, spleen and lung.
-He had also fractured a rib.
-Slanina packed the chest wound, while Walter Diek tried unsuccessfully to remove the splinters.
-He immediately decided to operate.
-This was carried out by Diek, Slanina and Hohlbaum.
-Heydrich was given several blood transfusions.
-A splenectomy was performed.
-The chest wound, left lung, and diaphragm were all debrided and the wounds closed.
-Himmler ordered Dr Karl Gebhardt to fly to Prague to assume care.
-Despite a fever, Heydrich's recovery appeared to progress well.
-Theodor Morell, Hitler's personal physician, suggested the use of sulfonamide (an antibacterial drug), but Gebhardt, thinking Heydrich would recover, refused.
-On 2 June, during a visit by Himmler, Heydrich reconciled himself to his fate by reciting a part of one of his father's operas.

-Heydrich slipped into a coma after Himmler's visit and never regained consciousness.
-He died on 4 June, probably around 04:30.
-He was 38.
-The autopsy concluded that he died of sepsis.
-Heydrich's facial expression as he died betrayed an "uncanny spirituality and entirely perverted beauty, like a renaissance Cardinal," according to Bernhard Wehner, a Kripo police official who investigated the assassination.

 Attempted capture of the parachutists

 Kubiš and his group were found on 18 June in the Church of St Cyril and St Methodius in Resslova Street in Prague.
-In a bloody battle that lasted for six hours, Kubiš was seriously wounded by a grenade and was found unconscious.
-Heinz Pannwitz, the German detective charged with capturing at least one of the perpetrators alive, later recalled his death:
+In a battle that lasted for six hours, Kubiš was seriously wounded by a grenade and was found unconscious.
+He died of his wounds shortly after arrival at the hospital.
+Heinz Pannwitz, the German detective charged with capturing at least one of the perpetrators alive, later stated:

 He had tried to use poison on himself but apparently lost consciousness before he could do so.
 Although he was immediately transferred to the hospital none of the doctors’ attempts to keep him alive succeeded.
 He died within twenty minutes.

 The other parachutists committed suicide to avoid capture after an additional four-hour battle with the SS.
+Kubiš's remains, along with others, were buried secretly in a mass grave at the Ďáblice cemetery in Prague.

-In revenge, the Nazis murdered 24 family members and close relatives of Jan Kubiš in the concentration camp, Mauthausen: his father, both full and half-siblings, including their wives and husbands, cousins, aunts and uncles.
+In revenge, the Nazis murdered 24 family members and close relatives of Jan Kubiš in the Mauthausen Concentration Camp: his father, both full and half-siblings, including their wives and husbands, cousins, aunts and uncles.